 Yes, this course is approved by the Michigan Department of State.
 The Department of State manages a range of administrative and regulatory functions such as driver licensing, vehicle registration, elections and voting, traffic safety, Real ID compliance and more.
 This department is responsible for providing essential services to residents and ensuring compliance with state laws and regulations.

 After you've successfully passed the final exam, we will report your completion to the Michigan Department of State.
-You can also download a free copy of your certificate at the end of the course.
+You can download your certificate of completion five days after course completion or upgrade to instant digital delivery for an additional fee.

 You must complete the course by the due date listed on your letter from the Department of State.
 After receiving your letter, you will have 60 days to enroll in and complete your course.
 Any student who fails to complete the course by their due date will receive points on their license.